What is Acupuncture?

 Kaitlyn is an AHPRA Registered practitioner of Acupuncture and Herbal Medicine and is registered with all private health funds.
 Your Health Fund may give rebates on Acupuncture treatments and some as well on Chinese herbal consultation.
 You will need to consult with your individual fund to find out the exact rebate that may be paid.

 Acupuncture and massage are approved treatments under WorkCover.

-Providing your GP prescribes acupuncture after their assessment, the treatment plan should be approved under WorkCover.
-You will however need to have a claim number and approval from your case manager before you can be reimbursed or have WorkCover pay for your treatments.
+Ask your GP to prescribe acupuncture from a trained acupuncturist.
+Dry needling is not the same.
+After your GP's assessment, the treatment plan should be approved under WorkCover.
+You will need to have a claim number and approval from your case manager before you can be reimbursed or have WorkCover pay for your treatments.
 Kaitlyn can submit a treatment plan for acupuncture to your case worker, please find out if this is required.